jkrygo/vulnmgmt/README.md

 First, let's uninstall Firefox.
 <img src="https://i.imgur.com/FVxgSKD.png" alt="Uninstall"/>

 Next, it's time to update Windows.
 I'm going to search "Update & Security" and be taken to the Windows Update pane.
 Here, I can check for updates.
 There are several updates that need to be downloaded and installed.
-I may have to go through this provess multiple times because Windows needs to restart in order to apply some of these patches.
-There may be even more updates available after this first wave up updates complete!
+I may have to go through this process multiple times because there may be more updates available after Windows restarts.
 <img src="https://i.imgur.com/BtWf35z.png" alt="Update"/>

 <h2>Issues </h2>